kenheaslip/EducationEngineer/education-engineer/tutorial.md

 Have a nice day! 👋
 ```
->**Note**: Notice the output from the installation script is only referncing the creation of the control-plane.
+>**Note**: Notice the output from the installation script is only referencing the creation of the control-plane.
 This is fine for use with small labs (like this one) or any scnenarios where you are testing very basic functionality.
-In a real environment, Kubernetes would also have "Worker Nodes" built and is where your applications would be ran.
-Check out this link for more information on kubernetes architecture [Official Kubernetes Architecture Page](https://kubernetes.io/docs/concepts/architecture/).
+In a real environment, Kubernetes would also have "worker nodes" built and those nodes are where your applications would be deployed.
+Check out the [Official Kubernetes Architecture Page](https://kubernetes.io/docs/concepts/architecture/) for more information on Kubernetes architecture .

-5. We now have a kubernetes cluster installed but, before we continue, let's make sure everything is working properly.
-Use the command below to query the cluster nodes and see if our Control Plane has started.
+5. We now have a Kubernetes cluster setup but, before we continue, let's make sure everything is working properly.
+Use the command below to query the cluster nodes and see if our control plane has started.
 ```
 kubectl get nodes
 ```
 If everything completed sucessfully, you should get a response similar to the output below.
-The key here is ensuring the Control Plane node status is "ready".
+The key here is ensuring the control plane node status is "ready".
 Depending on your system resources, this may take a few minutes.
 Periodically execute the command until all is well.
 ```
 C:\****\****>kubectl get nodes
 NAME                 STATUS   ROLES           AGE   VERSION